madmax88/guile-spells/README.md

 The color-pair 0 is defined as the default color pair, so you should pick a pair > 1.
 To use a color attribute, use the `with-attributes` macro with a call to `(color-pair <id>)`.

+To get the default colors used by your terminal, make invoke `(use-default-colors)`

 ### Example

     (make-color-pair color-pair-id #:forground *red* #:background *white*)